halujeff5/MLB_Digital_Engagement1/README.md

-# MLB_Digital_Engagement1 - LightGBM Notebook
+# MLB_Digital_Engagement1 - LightGBM/LSTM Notebook

-## The Final_NB.ipynb is the main notebook of the project.
+## The Final_NB.ipynb is the LightGBM notebook of the project.
+## The FinalNB_NN.ipynb is the LSTM notebook of the project

 A model that can predict daily MLB fan engagement given a wide range of variables t+1 day in advance.
 This Kaggle competition project challenged me thru working with a large volume of data that needed to be organized and put into a dataframe.
 Data was organized and preprocessed.
 Joining the dataframes together for TTS required planning and knowing the specifics of the pd.merge, pd.concat, and pd.join methods.
 LightGBM was chosen first because of its iterative approach, minimization of the loss function and its computational lightness.
 Domain knowledge was used to select the features that would help predict daily fan engagement.
 Out of the 50-60 features in the 6 csv's, I chose: